 To configure your abuse mailbox, go to Admin > Account in the Sublime interface, enter your abuse mailbox address in the Abuse mailbox section, and click Save.

-When Sublime processes a user forward sent to the abuse mailbox, it fetches the reported message by extracting the
+When Sublime processes a reporting message sent to the abuse mailbox, it fetches the reported message by either:

-In-Reply-To header from the user forward and using that identifier to look up the reported message.
+In-Reply-Toheader from the reporting message and using that identifier to look up the reported message.

-In most cases, Sublime will store the user forward, including its MDM, so that it can be searched for and inspected, but Sublime will not run any rules on the user forward, both so that you don't end up with additional flagged messages that are redundant with the reported message and so that the user forward is not modified or removed from either the abuse mailbox or subscribers' mailboxes (typically members of the security team), which can interfere with investigations.
+In most cases, Sublime will store the reporting message, including its MDM, so that it can be searched for and inspected, but Sublime will not run any rules on the reporting message, both so that you don't end up with additional flagged messages that are redundant with the reported message and so that the reporting message is not modified or removed from either the abuse mailbox or subscribers' mailboxes (typically members of the security team), which can interfere with investigations.

 The exception, however, is when an external sender sends a message to the abuse mailbox.
 Sublime will still run rules on such messages to ensure attackers can't bypass Sublime rules by including the abuse mailbox as a recipient.